In swing-state Pennsylvania, a Latino-majority city embraces a chance to sway the 2024 election

 Reading was once synonymous with iron and steel.
 Those industries cemented the creation of the Reading Railroad (an early stop on the Monopoly gameboard) that helped fuel the Industrial Revolution and became, in the late 19th century, one of the country's major corporations.

-Political candidates are taking notice of Reading’s economic and political power.
+Political candidates are taking notice of Reading's political and economic power.
 The 2020 presidential election in Pennsylvania was decided by about 82,000 votes, and — according to the Pew Research Center — there are more than 600,000 eligible Latino voters in the state.

+It’s true that Reading still leans mostly Democratic — Biden crushed Trump in the city by a margin of about 46 percentage points in 2020.
+However in that election, voting-age turnout in the city (about 35%) was significantly lower than the rest of the state (about 67%).

 Moran has made a plea to Biden and other Democrats to take notice and visit Reading before the election.
 It's crucial, he says.